 Q: Will cutting my dog’s hair in the summer make him or her cooler?

 A: No. Dogs do not sweat through their skin as people do; they cool themselves by panting and through the pads on their feet.

 To make your dog cooler, we can thoroughly brush out his or her undercoat.
 This is very important.
 Typically, the undercoat is constantly shedding and filling in.
 You will see a bigger loss of coat with seasonal shedding in the spring and early summer.
-Making sure this entire coat is removed is the best way to keep your dog cool.
+Making sure the coat is regularly brushed and groomed is the best way to keep your dog cool.

-For dogs that go swimming and get wet in the summer, it is also important to keep the undercoat brushed out.
-If they are not brushed out regularly, they can develop “hot spots” or weepy, scabby spots on the skin because the coat retains too much moisture.
-This moisture remains close to the skin, irritating the skin and developing sores.
+For dogs that go swimming and get wet in the summer, it is especially important to keep the undercoat brushed out.
+If they are not brushed out regularly, they can develop matting or “hot spots” (weepy, scabby spots on the skin because the coat retains too much moisture which irritates the skin).

 Q: Should I groom my double-coated dog in the winter?
 Doesn’t he need that undercoat to keep him warm?

 A: Grooming and removing the undercoat will never hurt your dog – and it will help keep him or her from getting matted.
 Grooming can also prevent hot spots that may be caused by the coat retaining moisture and not drying out.
 A dog’s coat, once the undercoat is removed, insulates him from the heat and cold, protecting his skin from the elements.

 Mats can form if the undercoat is not removed.
 These are tight and can pull on the skin when the dog tries to move.
 If the pet is not groomed, the mats will get tighter and tighter.
 Once the mats get too close to the skin, the only way to remove them is to shave under them.

 Mats do not keep your dog warm; they are airtight balls of fur.
 Keeping your dog’s coat fluffy and brushed out is the best way to ensure that he or she is warm and comfortable during the winter months.